RenderKit/oidn/doc/overview.md

 -------------------

-You need a CPU with SSE4.1 support or Apple Silicon to run Intel Open Image Denoise, and you need a 64-bit operating system as well.
+You need a CPU with SSE4.1 support or Apple Silicon to run Intel Open Image Denoise, and you need a 64-bit operating system as well (Windows, Linux or macOS).

 For Intel GPU support, please also install the latest Intel graphics drivers: